GSA-TTS/FAC/docs/architecture/decisions/0015-certify-audit-submission-path.md

 * Risk: Could lead to more scanned PDFs being uploaded rather than searchable ones, slowing down auditors

 We are moving forward with the caveat that we may consider some lighter-weight email notification system like a mailto link if we think sending emails directly from the app will be too challenging and not useful elsewhere in the app.

+## Note
+Was previously PDR 0006; renamed/renumbered when PDRs and ADRs were merged.